offlabel-scaffolds/scaffold-fastapi-backend/CONTRIBUTING.md

-# Contributing to scaffold-fastapi-backend
+# Contributing

-Thank you for your interest in contributing!

-## Getting Started
+Found a bug or have an improvement?
+Awesome!

+## How to Contribute

-1. Fork the repository
+1. Fork the repo
-2. Clone your fork
-3. Create a feature branch
+2. Create a branch (`git checkout -b feature/amazing-thing`)
-4. Make your changes
+3. Make your changes
-5. Write/update tests
+4. Test them (seriously, test them)
+5. Commit with a clear message
-6. Submit a pull request
+6. Push and open a PR

+## Guidelines

+- Write clear commit messages (not "fix stuff" or "updates")
+- Add tests for new features
+- Update docs if you change behavior
+- Keep PRs focused (one thing at a time)

 ## Code Style

-- Follow the existing code style
+Follow the existing style.
+If there's a linter config, use it.
-- Run linters before committing
-- Write meaningful commit messages

-## Testing

-- Add tests for new features
-- Ensure all tests pass
-- Maintain or improve code coverage

-## Pull Request Process

-1. Update documentation
-2. Add tests for new features
-3. Ensure CI passes
-4. Request review from maintainers
+If not, just try to match what's already there.

 ## Questions?

-Open an issue or reach out to the maintainers.
+Open an issue or email hello@offlabel.design

+Thanks for making this better! 🙌